ITR Filing Deadline Missed?

 Section 194H of Income Tax Act - TDS on Commission & Brokerage

-Section 194H of the Income Tax Act deals with TDS deduction on the payment of commission or brokerage.
+Section 194H of Income Tax Act deals with TDS deduction on the payment of commission or brokerage.
 It mandates tax deduction by the person (other than individual/HUF) responsible for paying commission or brokerage to resident persons at the rate of 5% when the amount exceeds Rs.15000 in a year.
-[3.75% from 14th May 2020 to 31st March 2021, at a reduced rate as per the relief announced by the Finance Minister due to the Coronavirus pandemic].

-TDS under section 194H of the Income Tax Actshall also be deducted by all the individuals and HUFs (Hindu Undivided Family) who are required to get their accounts audited under section 44AB.
+TDS under section 194H of Income Tax Act shall also be deducted by all the individuals and HUFs (Hindu Undivided Family) who are required to get their accounts audited under section 44AB.

 Individuals and HUFs with a turnover exceeding Rs.
 1 crore and professional income exceeding Rs.50 lakhs also have to deduct TDS.
 However, it does not include insurance commission, as provided in section 194D.